Turbotailz/athena-api/README.md

-# Overwatch Hero API
+# Athena API

-An open-source API for fetching data about heroes in Overwatch, including data for the Stadium game mode.
+An open-source API for fetching data about heroes in Overwatch, including data for the Stadium game mode and Player Stats.
 This project provides a public REST API, a typed NPM client, and the raw dataset.

 ## Features

-- **REST API**: Hosted on Cloudflare Workers, providing fast access to Hero, Item, and Power data.
+- **REST API**: Hosted on Cloudflare Workers, providing fast access to Hero, Item, Power, and Player Stats data.
 - **NPM Package**: TypeScript-ready client SDK and types.
 - **Images**: Hosted portraits and item/power icons.
 - **MCP Server**: Native support for AI models to query the data.
-- **Serverless**: Built with Hono and Cloudflare Workers.
+- **Serverless**: Built with Nuxt and Cloudflare Workers.

 ## Public API

-Base URL: `https://overwatch-hero-api.pages.dev` (Example URL, replace with actual deployment)
+Base URL: `https://athena-api.pages.dev` (Example URL, replace with actual deployment)

 ### Endpoints